jmhodges/build_cassandra/README.md

 awesome.
 If you've found this, you've probably read that Cassandra requires Java 7 because of jars it depends on.
 This is no longer true.
-However, this tool still makes it damn easy to build Cassandra against Java 7 and if you want or need it I'd recommend using this Rakefile.
+However, this tool still makes it damn easy to build Cassandra against Java 7 and if you want or need it, I'd recommend using this Rakefile.

 It requires nothing more than Ruby, Rake, and MacPorts plus the usual